 FYI: pink cards are pricier than green cards because of the rocky relationship between the U.S. and Cuba.

 Remember that the U.S. government has a few other stipulations for American travelers.
-For example, before you head to Cuba, you’ll need to declare a travel category, like Support for the Cuban People.
+For example, before you head to Cuba, you must declare a travel category, like Support for the Cuban People.
 It sounds tricky, but we promise that our article for Americans traveling to Cuba makes it easy.

 What Are the Cuba Tourist Card Requirements?